 There are several different ways to trade the Dow Jones.
-Popular methods include CFDs, futures, options and ETFs.
+Popular methods include CFDs, spread betting, futures, options and ETFs.
 Which you choose will depend on your trading style and goals.

 You can’t trade or invest in the Dow Jones directly, as there’s no asset to trade – the DJIA is a number that represents the share prices of several companies.
 But several derivatives and funds will enable you to get exposure to all 30 companies with a single trade.

 CFDs are contracts in which you agree to exchange the difference in the Dow’s price from when you open your position to when you close it.
 You can go long or short, and trade using leverage.

 Spread betting on the Dow works similarly to CFDs.
 But instead of trading a contract, you’re betting on whether the Dow will go up or down.
 You profit if it moves in your chosen direction.
 If it doesn’t, you make a loss.

 Futures and options both enable you to trade the Dow on a set date in the future at a set price.
 With futures, you have an obligation to make the trade.
 With options, you don’t.

 Instead of using derivatives, you could trade the Dow by buying all its constituent shares.
 Or you could buy a Dow ETF – a fund that contains all 30 companies.

 The Dow Jones has the same trading hours as the broader US stock market: 09:30 to 16:00 Eastern time (13:30 to 20:00 UTC), Monday to Friday.